 When it comes to the kitchen, store your staples in a good set of canisters with clip-on lids.
 Baskets are also a great option!
 This tip extends to the rest of your caravan.
 Where you can, maximise space by keeping everything organised, ensuring any day-to-day items are in easy reach.

 9. Further treatments

 Whether you polish your van or camper is a matter for you, but there are options to protect the outside from the ravages of our climate.
-Obviously, you can cover it when not in use but you can look at exterior paint treatments, a vinyl protector that you can wipe on, same for the seals too – harsh UV will render many trim parts brittle over time.
+You can cover it when not in use, or you can look at exterior paint treatments, a vinyl protector that you can wipe on.
 Lanolin spray works well in many applications but make sure whatever you use leaves no residue.
 If you’re buying new, be wary of hugely expensive interior and exterior paint/fabric/rustproofing deals.
 It’s not that they don’t work necessarily; it’s usually the cost at that point in the sale process.
 You may get a better deal to approach a company directly, but many treatments can be DIY.

 10. Where there’s muck, there’s brass

 It’s an old saying but it can be applied here.
 Essentially, if you keep your caravan or camper (and tow vehicle) in tip-top condition then it’s going to last longer, look better and should raise more re-sale value when you come to sell it.
 Nothing says ‘neglect’ like peeling paint, faded vinyl and knackered trims, so it’s in your interest to keep on top of things.
-On occasion it’s great to have a worn-in, dirty-looking RV that screams “I’ve been somewhere” but not when you’ve advertised it as: one careful owner, only used on long-weekends … See 8 top tips for selling your RV pronto
+On occasion it’s great to have a worn-in, dirty-looking RV that screams “I’ve been somewhere” but not when you’ve advertised it as: one careful owner, only used on long weekends.